-The one officially licensed full length feature ( Street Fighter 'The Movie -1994) with Jean Claude Van Damme (Guile) ,the late Raul Julia (Bison ) and Kylie Minogue (Cammy) is a mish-mash film that bears no real resemblance to the story of Street Fighter.
-Add to this the makers spent most of there money casting Julia and JCVD and had little left for casting other roles other then using unknown unestablished actors for the other characters which seemed to be thrown into the mix just to get as many characters from the game appear in the film.
+The one officially licensed full length feature ( Street Fighter 'The Movie -1994) with Jean Claude Van Damme (Guile) ,the late Raul Julia (Bison ) and Kylie Minogue (Cammy) is a Mish-mash film that bears no real resemblance to the story of Street Fighter.
+Add to this the makers spent most of there money casting Julia and JCVD and had little left for casting other roles other then using unknown unproven actors for the other characters which seemed to be thrown into the mix just to get as many characters from the game appear in the film.

 Least to say,it was not well received by the fans, The later filmed ''Legend of Chun Li '' from 2009 did not fair any better ,it starred Kristin Kreuk ( Smallville) as Chun Li and focused on her story in her fight against Shadaloo .
 The film had better fight scenes compared to the JCVD movie for some of the scenes partly due to Robin Shou ( Mortal Kombat, Tiger Cage 2) playing Gen in the movie.
 But the movie again failed to capture the spirit of the games.

 I could go on about the many unofficial features featuring the characters of Street Fighter , many of which stemmed from Hong Kong and for most part delivered some pretty hardcore action but of course being unofficial the stories often bore no connection to the video game series ,mostly through fear of lawsuits I suppose.

 So when I heard of this mini web series being made with approval by CAPCOM and written and directed by real martial artists with a passion for the game I became curious to how it would all turn out.